Based at the University of the Western Cape, Cape Town, the TCAE seeks to appoint as soon as possible a:

 - Input on policy

-Minimum qualifications: a relevant post-graduate degree or equivalent, relevant experience.
+a relevant post-graduate degree or equivalent, relevant experience.
 Fluency in English and one additional African language.

-Minimum experience: At least 3 – 5 years’ experience in a similar role.
+At least 3 – 5 years’ experience in a similar role.
 Experience of working in an activist organisation working for social justice, and part of an activist network which aligns with the overall aims of the Centre.
-Excellent communication and research skills.
-A strong interest in political education.
+Excellent communication and strong research skills.
+Track record in political education.
 Ability to work as part of a team as well as independently.
 Curious, imaginative, proactive and hardworking.
 Familiarity with Microsoft Office and basic computer literacy.
 Confident in ability to facilitate workshops of large, working-class, participants.

 Please email a CV that includes contact details of three (3) referees; and a letter of motivation, detailing how you meet the requirements for this post, and your interest and suitability to work at Tshisimani.
 Generic letters are strongly advised against.

 The TCAE is committed to equity in employment practices and is keen to make appointments to meet these objectives.
-Priority will be given to black applicants.
+Priority will thus be given to young black women and LGBTQIA+ applicants.
 The Centre reserves the right not to make an appointment.